 Also bear in mind that trans fats are associated with an increased risk of endometriosis, so avoid using processed products like margarine and try almond butter or other nut butters.

-Coconut Oil is a great oil to include in your diet
+Coconut Oil in your diet

 Coconut oil should be seriously considered to include in your diet and in some dishes, you can cook with it to add a light coconut flavour – especially good for oriental and spicy dishes.